alozano-77/AWS-SAA-C02-Course/README.md

 Can be used to restrict what member accounts in an org can do.

-JSON policy document that can be attached:
+It is a JSON policy document that can be attached:

-- To the org as a whole by attaching to the root container.
+- To the org as a whole by attaching it to the root container.
 - A specific Organizational Unit
 - A specific member only.

-The master account cannot be restricted by SCPs which means this should not be used because it is a security risk.
+The management account cannot be restricted by SCPs which means this should not be used because it is a security risk.

-SCPs limit what the account, **including root** can do inside that account.
+SCPs limit what the account, **including root**, can do inside that account.
 They don't grant permissions themselves, just act as a barrier.

 #### 1.3.7.1.
 Allow List vs Deny List